 Association for Corporate Growth, President 2009 – 2010; President-Elect 2008-2009; Board Member, 2006 – present; Program Planning Committee, 2006 – present

-Cincinnati Nature Center, Board Member; Strategic Planning Committee; Land Acquisition Committee; Involvement 2002 – present
+Cincinnati Nature Center, Board Member; Strategic Planning Committee; Land Acquisition Committee; Involvement 2002 – 2014.

-American Heart Association, Cincinnati Chapter, Board Member; Corporate Cabinet; Golf Outing Committee; Nominating Committee; Involvement: 1996 – present
+American Heart Association, Cincinnati Chapter, Board Member; Corporate Cabinet; Golf Outing Committee; Nominating Committee; Involvement: 1996 – 2012.

 Children’s International Summer Villages, Organization devoted to fostering international peace and understanding through exchange programs.
 19 U.S. Chapters, 147 Chapters in 65 nations; National Board of Trustees, 1981 ‑ 1984; National Finance Chair, 1982 – 1984; National Parliamentarian, 1984; Cincinnati Chapter President, 1982 – 1984; Chapter Fundraising Chair, 1979 – 1980, 2000 – 2001; Legal Counsel, 1979 – present; Risk Management Committee; Involvement: 1979 – present